 You probably noticed that I tend to angle my letters towards the upper right.
 For some reason I like that angle direction.

-Here’s how the letter B looks so far.
-As you can see, I didn’t avoid drawing over the letter front like I did with the previous letter.
+I do want to point out that I did not avoid drawing over the letter front like I did with the previous letter.

-Lastly, here’s the letter after the outer edges were burned in, and the unneeded pencil lines erased.
+Lastly, the lower right shows the letter after the outer edges were burned in, and the unneeded pencil lines erased.

 Just like the freehand style of letter creation, the offset method works with thin and thick letter fonts.